-WHEREAS, as a result of the Town's annual Plan amendment process, the Plan Commission recommends that the Town Board further amend the Plan, including an amended Map 1: Jurisdictional Boundaries in the Conditions and Issues volume (per Exhibit A), an amended Map 10: Future Land Use in the Vision and Directions volume (per Exhibit B), and amendments to certain figures and text included in the Vision and Directions volume (per Exhibit C).
+WHEREAS, on April 26, 2017, the Plan Commission adopted a resolution recommending further amendments to the Vision and Directions volume in the Plan, including an amended Map 1: Jurisdictional Boundaries in the Conditions and Issues volume (per Exhibit A), an amended Map 10: Future Land Use in the Vision and Directions volume (per Exhibit B), and amendments to certain figures and text included in the Vision and Directions volume (per Exhibit C).

-NOW, THEREFORE, BE IT RESOLVED that the Plan Commission of the Town of Cottage Grove hereby recommends that the Town Board adopt an ordinance to constitute official Town approval of the amendments to the Town of Cottage Grove Comprehensive Plan that are indicated in Exhibits A, B, and C.
+NOW, THEREFORE, BE IT RESOLVED that the Town Board of the Town of Cottage Grove hereby approves the amendments to the Town of Cottage Grove Comprehensive Plan, indicated in Exhibits A, B, and C.